Brem Soumaoro

-Abrahim Mohamed "Brem" Soumaoro (born 8 August 1996) is a professional footballer who plays as a defender for Canadian club York United.
-Born in Guinea, he represents Liberia internationally.
+Abrahim Mohamed "Brem" Soumaoro (born 8 August 1996) is a professional footballer who plays as a midfielder for USL Championship club Indy Eleven.
+Born in Guinea, he represents the Liberia national team.

 Club career

 Soumaoro made his Eerste Divisie debut for Jong FC Twente on 29 August 2014 in a game against RKC Waalwijk.

 In July 2018, after being released by Go Ahead Eagles, he trialled with 2.
 Bundesliga side SpVgg Greuther Fürth.

 On 10 August 2018, Soumaoro joined Italian Serie B club Livorno.
 He left the club in 2019, before signing with Jong FC Twente again in early 2020.
 In August 2020, he moved to FC Den Bosch.
 He left the club on 1 January 2021, to join MVV Maastricht on a deal for the rest of the season.

-On 1 February 2023, Soumaoro joined Canadian Premier League side York United FC, signing a one-year deal, including club options for a further extension.
+On 1 February 2023, Soumaoro joined Canadian Premier League side York United, signing a one-year deal, including club options for a further extension.
+In August 2024, he agreed to a mutual termination of the remainder of his contract.

+On 3 September 2024, USL Championship club Indy Eleven announced the signing of Soumaoro.
+He made his debut for the Indianapolis-based club on 7 September 2024 in a 0–0 draw against Hartford Athletic.
+Soumaoro ended the season with 9 total appearances for the club, including the club's playoff loss to Rhode Island FC.
+On 21 November 2024, Indy Eleven announced that Soumaoro would remain with the club for the 2025 season.